 Learn about how we preserve the collection.

 We safeguard our records' physical security to ensure their authenticity, reliability, integrity and proper use.

 How we manage disasters and risks

 We plan for disasters and risks.
 Under the Archives Act 1983, we must conserve and preserve the collection and protect records from damage or destruction.
 This is a core part of our work.

-The National Disaster Preparedness and Recovery Strategy for Archival Records details how we manage risk and disasters.
+The National Disaster Preparedness and Recovery Strategy for Archival Records (PDF 311KB) details how we manage risk and disasters.